oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 const newBuilder = storageA.with(storageB)
 ```

-That will create a builder that requires both input parameters for the
+That above will create a builder that requires both input parameters for the
 `storageA` and `storageB` and will return an initial storage that will have
 fields of `storageA` and `storageB`.